rioastamal/installer-vscode-for-web/README.md

 cert: false
 ```

-Save the file and restart the container.
+Save the file and restart the code-server.

 ```
-sudo docker restart code-server
+sudo systemctl restart code-server@vscode
 ```

 ## Changelog